publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch74/schIII/ptC/m__us_usc_t22_s6552.md

  __Amendments__

     1999—Subsec. (c).
 [Pub.
 L. 106–113][/us/pl/106/113] designated existing provisions as par.
-(1), inserted “, identified as public diplomacy funds in any Congressional Presentation Document described in subsection (e) of this section, or reprogrammed for public diplomacy purposes,” after “diplomacy programs”, and added par.
+(1), inserted “, identified as public diplomacy funds in any Congressional Presentation Document described in subsection (e), or reprogrammed for public diplomacy purposes,” after “diplomacy programs”, and added par.
 (2).

 ----------